madhank93/learn-k8s-ckad/README.md

                   --from-literal=APP_LOG_LEVEL=verbose
    ```

-   2. Creating a config map from a file
+   b.
+Creating a config map from a file

    Syntax: